weyoss/redis-smq/docs/message-exchanges.md

 ### Fanout Exchange

-The fanout exchange allow you to publish a message to one or multiple queues which are bound to a binding key.
+The fanout exchange allows producers to publish a message to one or multiple queues which are bound to a binding key.

 #### Usage

-In order to use a fanout exchange, you need first to create a binding key and bind the selected queues to the exchange.
+In order to use a fanout exchange you need first to create a binding key and bind the selected queues to the exchange.

 The [queueManager.queueExchange](/docs/api/queue-manager.md#queuemanagerprototypequeueexchange) provides: